remotelock/public/backend_challenge.md

 # The challenge

-Write a code to parse data represented in different formats and normalize to the following format:
+Write code to parse data represented in different formats and normalize to the following format:

   `<first name> <city name> <birth date M/D/YYYY>`